tohafrit/flask-example/README.md

-# Homework
+# Test

-Build the images and run the containers.
+Example with docker-compose - flask, mysql and nginx